 Applying in MBA Application Round 1

-The initial round of MBA applications, commonly referred to as Round 1, typically has a deadline in early October, with decisions being announced in mid-December.
+The initial round of MBA applications, commonly referred to as Round 1, typically has a deadline in early September and October, with decisions being announced in mid-December.
 Applying during this round presents the greatest opportunity for admission into top-tier MBA programs.
 This is because MBA admissions committees have a larger number of available spots to fill during Round 1, increasing the likelihood of acceptance.

 Advantages and Disadvantages of Applying in Round 1